NitaiEdelberg/Ai-Tetris/README.md

 #### Column scan Insights

 - Column scan results show higher fitness scores compared to BFS, suggesting that this approach may be more effective in finding optimal solutions.
-However, the column scan results appear less stable than the BFS results, as indicated by the fact that the 20-population run preformed way better than the 30 and the 50 population runs, probably due to a few strong individuals at the first generation and small population.
+However, the column scan results appear less stable than the BFS results, as indicated by the fact that the 20-population run performed way better than the 30 and the 50-population runs, probably due to a few strong individuals at the first generation and small population.

 - Larger populations provide more stable progression – The 50-population experiment exhibited smoother and more consistent improvements in fitness scores, while the 20-population case had significant fluctuations and abrupt jumps in performance.
 The 30-population experiment showed a balance, with some variability, particularly after generation 7.